Do you have a slow Roku TV or Roku device? Rokus are generally very reliable devices, especially considering how affordable they are.

 Why Is My Roku & Roku TV So Slow?

-Updating the Roku to its latest software version, clearing the cache, and identifying any internet connection issues will almost always do the trick to speed up a slow Roku.
+Updating the Roku to its latest software version, clearing the cache, resetting the device, and identifying any internet connection issues will almost always do the trick to speed up a slow Roku.

 Last resort options are replacing the Roku or performing a factory reset on the current device.